Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 ---

 # Agenda
-Part I: Starter code and Input/Output (I/O) using the Scanner class.
+Part I: Starter code; Input/Output (I/O) using the Scanner class; Variables and identifiers;
 1. [Your first Java program](#starter-code)
 1. [Explaining your first Java program](#java-program-explained)
 1. [A Java program with the Scanner class](#code-scanner)
 1. [More about the Scanner class](#input)
 1. [A note about division and type casts](#division-type-casts)

-Part II: Variables and identifiers; data types; operators and operands.
 1. [Variables and identifiers](#variables-identifiers)

+Part II: Data types; operators and operands.
 1. [Data types](#data-types)
 1. [Operators and operands](#operators)
 1. [Assignment operators](#assignment)